Onemind-Services-LLC/cloudmydc-docs/docs/deployment-tools/api-&-cli/API Methods.md

 </div>
         <h3>Public API for Developers</h3>
         <p>Lets manage hosted environments and automate applications lifecycle within the platform.
-Using these API methods, you can create new workloads, deploy applications, automatically perform tasks available via CloudMyDc Application Platform dashboard.</p>
+Using these API methods, you can create new workloads, deploy applications, automatically perform tasks available via CloudMyDC Application Platform dashboard.</p>
     </div>
 </a>